risk-first/website/menagerie/Complexity-Risk.md

 ![Complexity Risk and some mitigations](images/generated/risks/complexity/complexity-risk2.png)

 But having mitigated the [Feature Risk](Feature-Risk) this way, you are likely exposed to more [Complexity Risk](Complexity-Risk) than you necessarily need.
-As the above diagram shows, one of the ways to mitigate [Complexity Risk](Complexity-Risk) is by [Refactoring](https://en.wikipedia.org/wiki/Code_refactoring) the software.
-That is, using the tools of abstraction and modularisation.
+As the above diagram shows, one of the ways to mitigate [Complexity Risk](Complexity-Risk) is by [Refactoring](https://en.wikipedia.org/wiki/Code_refactoring) the software, which means using the tools of abstraction and modularisation.

 ## Kitchen Analogy